augustobecker/Libft/README.md

 <h2 align="center" id="functions"> Functions </h2>

+Those are the my Libft's functions today - some of them are not part of the subject - Once we're allowed to keep expanding our library to help us in other projects at 42.

 ### Functions from <ctype.h>

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_isalpha.c">ft_isalpha</a> - checks for an alphabetic character
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_isalpha.c">ft_isalpha</a> - checks for an alphabetic character.

 • <a href="https://github.com/augustobecker/Libft/blob/master/ft_isdigit.c">ft_isdigit</a> - checks for a digit (0 through 9).

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_isalnum.c">ft_isalnum</a> - checks for an alphanumeric character
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_isalnum.c">ft_isalnum</a> - checks for an alphanumeric character.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_isascii.c">ft_isascii</a> - checks whether c fits into the ASCII character set
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_isascii.c">ft_isascii</a> - checks whether c fits into the ASCII character set.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_isprint.c">ft_isprint</a> - checks for any printable character
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_isprint.c">ft_isprint</a> - checks for any printable character.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_toupper.c">ft_toupper</a> - convert char to uppercase
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_toupper.c">ft_toupper</a> - convert char to uppercase.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_tolower.c">ft_tolower</a> - convert char to lowercase
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_tolower.c">ft_tolower</a> - convert char to lowercase.

 ### Functions from <string.h>

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_memset.c">ft_memset</a> - fill memory with a constant byte
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_memset.c">ft_memset</a> - fill memory with a constant byte.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strlen.c">ft_strlen</a> - calculate the length of a string
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strlen.c">ft_strlen</a> - calculate the length of a string.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_bzero.c">ft_bzero</a> - zero a byte string
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_bzero.c">ft_bzero</a> - zero a byte string.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_memcpy.c">ft_memcpy</a> - copy memory area
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_memcpy.c">ft_memcpy</a> - copy memory area.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_memmove.c">ft_memmove</a> - copy memory area
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_memmove.c">ft_memmove</a> - copy memory area.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strlcpy.c">ft_strlcpy</a> - copy string to an specific size
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strlcpy.c">ft_strlcpy</a> - copy string to an specific size.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strlcat.c">ft_strlcat</a> - concatenate string to an specific size
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strlcat.c">ft_strlcat</a> - concatenate string to an specific size.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strchr.c">ft_strchr</a> - locate character in string
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strchr.c">ft_strchr</a> - locate character in string.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strrchr.c">ft_strrchr</a> - locate character in string
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strrchr.c">ft_strrchr</a> - locate character in string.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strncmp.c">ft_strncmp</a> - compare two strings
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strncmp.c">ft_strncmp</a> - compare two strings.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_memchr.c">ft_memchr</a> - scan memory for a character
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_memchr.c">ft_memchr</a> - scan memory for a character.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_memcmp.c">ft_memcmp</a> - compare memory areas
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_memcmp.c">ft_memcmp</a> - compare memory areas.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strnstr.c">ft_strnstr</a> - locate a substring in a string
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strnstr.c">ft_strnstr</a> - locate a substring in a string.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strdup.c">ft_strdup</a> - creates a dupplicate for the string passed as parameter
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strdup.c">ft_strdup</a> - creates a dupplicate for the string passed as parameter.

 ### Functions from <stdlib.h>

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_atoi.c">ft_atoi</a> - convert a string to an integer
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_atoi.c">ft_atoi</a> - convert a string to an integer.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_calloc.c">ft_calloc</a> - allocates memory and sets its bytes' values to 0
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_calloc.c">ft_calloc</a> - allocates memory and sets its bytes' values to 0.

 ### Non-standard functions

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_substr.c">ft_substr</a> - returns a substring from a string
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_substr.c">ft_substr</a> - returns a substring from a string.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strjoin.c">ft_strjoin</a> - concatenates two strings
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strjoin.c">ft_strjoin</a> - concatenates two strings.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strtrim.c">ft_strtrim</a> - trims the beginning and end of string with specific set of chars
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strtrim.c">ft_strtrim</a> - trims the beginning and end of string with specific set of chars.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_split.c">ft_split</a> - splits a string using a char as parameter
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_split.c">ft_split</a> - splits a string using a char as parameter.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_itoa.c">ft_itoa</a> - converts a number into a string
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_itoa.c">ft_itoa</a> - converts a number into a string.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strmapi.c">ft_strmapi</a> - applies a function to each character of a string
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_strmapi.c">ft_strmapi</a> - applies a function to each character of a string.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_striteri.c">ft_striteri</a> - applies a function to each character of a string
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_striteri.c">ft_striteri</a> - applies a function to each character of a string.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_putchar_fd.c">ft_putchar_fd</a> - output a char to a file descriptor
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_putchar_fd.c">ft_putchar_fd</a> - output a char to a file descriptor.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_putstr_fd.c">ft_putstr_fd</a> - output a string to a file descriptor
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_putstr_fd.c">ft_putstr_fd</a> - output a string to a file descriptor.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_putendl_fd.c">ft_putendl_fd</a> - output a string to a file descriptor, followed by a new line
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_putendl_fd.c">ft_putendl_fd</a> - output a string to a file descriptor, followed by a new line.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_putnbr_fd.c">ft_putnbr_fd</a> - output a number to a file descriptor
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_putnbr_fd.c">ft_putnbr_fd</a> - output a number to a file descriptor.

 ### Linked list functions

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_lstnew.c">ft_lstnew</a> - creates a new list element
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_lstnew.c">ft_lstnew</a> - creates a new list element.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_lstadd_front.c">ft_lstadd_front</a> - adds an element at the beginning of a list
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_lstadd_front.c">ft_lstadd_front</a> - adds an element at the beginning of a list.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_lstsize.c">ft_lstsize</a> - counts the number of elements in a list
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_lstsize.c">ft_lstsize</a> - counts the number of elements in a list.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_lstlast.c">ft_lstlast</a> - returns the last element of the list
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_lstlast.c">ft_lstlast</a> - returns the last element of the list.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_lstadd_back.c">ft_lstadd_back</a> - adds an element at the end of a list
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_lstadd_back.c">ft_lstadd_back</a> - adds an element at the end of a list.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_lstclear.c">ft_lstclear</a> - deletes and free list
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_lstclear.c">ft_lstclear</a> - deletes and free list.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_lstiter.c">ft_lstiter</a> - applies a function to each element of a list
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_lstiter.c">ft_lstiter</a> - applies a function to each element of a list.

-• <a href="https://github.com/augustobecker/Libft/blob/master/ft_lstmap.c">ft_lstmap </a> - applies a function to each element of a list
+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_lstmap.c">ft_lstmap </a> - applies a function to each element of a list.

+ ### get_next_line (2nd Project at 42)

+• <a href="https://github.com/augustobecker/Libft/blob/master/get_next_line.c">get_next_line</a> - lê qualquer arquivo válido linha por linha.

+ ### Functions from "ft_printf.h" (3rd Project at 42)

+• <a href="https://github.com/augustobecker/Libft/blob/master/ft_printf.c">ft_printf</a> - output a formatted string in stdout.

 <h2 align="center" id="how-does-it-work"> How does it work? </h2>